barbazul/1kfa/mod_guide_gm.md

 "What we found on the werewolves" card may be spent, if the players can justify it.
 It can even be considered *precious* if the fiction supports it.

+If the loot is a weapon, its power should not be greater than the most powerful weapon a party member already possesses.
+If the loot has a magical effect, it should only have charge capacity of 1.

 ---